dieg0sc/de_homework/week_5/hw_week5.md

 ## Question 3.
 Count records

 I read the saved parquet file we did for Question 2 using `df= spark.read.parquet('data/pq/fhvhv/')`.
-Then, created a view (since tables are deprecated from Spark since version 2.0.0 ) with `df.createOrReplaceTempView("fhvhv_data")`.
+Then, I created a view (tables are deprecated from Spark since version 2.0.0 ) with `df.createOrReplaceTempView("fhvhv_data")`.
 Finally, I ran the following query:

 ```sql